EarthScope/miniseed2dmc/doc/miniseed2dmc.md

 <b>-ACK</b>

-<p style="padding-left: 30px;">Request and require acknowledgements from the server for each Mini-SEED record sent, this guarantees that each record sent was written to the filesystem by the remote server.
+<p style="padding-left: 30px;">Request and require acknowledgements from the server for each miniSEED record sent, this guarantees that each record sent was written to the filesystem by the remote server.
 This should not be necessary since TCP performs this function for the network layer, leaving only a very small potential that a server crash will lose data sent by the client.
 It will also significantly slow down the transfer rate.</p>

 <b>-mr </b><i>maxrate</i>